Niobium: Superalloys

-Quantities of niobium are used in nickel-, cobalt-, and iron-based superalloys in proportions as great as 6.5% for such applications as jet engine components, gas turbines, rocket subassemblies, turbo charger systems, heat resisting, and combustion equipment.
+Quantities of niobium are used in nickel-, cobalt-, and iron-based superalloys in proportions as great as 6.5% for such applications as jet engine components, gas turbines, rocket subassemblies, turbocharger systems, heat resisting, and combustion equipment.
 Niobium precipitates a hardening γ-phase within the grain structure of the superalloy.

 One example superalloy is Inconel 718, consisting of roughly 50% nickel, 18.6% chromium, 18.5% iron, 5% niobium, 3.1% molybdenum, 0.9% titanium, and 0.4% aluminium.

 These superalloys were used, for example, in advanced air frame systems for the Gemini program.
 Another niobium alloy was used for the nozzle of the Apollo Service Module.
 Because niobium is oxidized at temperatures above 400 °C, a protective coating is necessary for these applications to prevent the alloy from becoming brittle.

 Niobium-based alloys

 C-103 alloy was developed in the early 1960s jointly by the Wah Chang Corporation and Boeing Co.
-DuPont, Union Carbide Corp., General Electric Co. and several other companies were developing Nb-base alloys simultaneously, largely driven by the Cold War and Space Race.
-It is composed of 89% niobium, 10% hafnium and 1% titanium and is used for liquid-rocket thruster nozzles, such as the main engine of the Apollo Lunar Modules.
+DuPont, Union Carbide Corp., General Electric Co. and several other companies were developing niobium alloys simultaneously, largely driven by the Cold War and Space Race.
+It is composed of 89% niobium, 10% hafnium and 1% titanium and is used for liquid-rocket thruster nozzles, such as the descent engine of the Apollo Lunar Modules.